NCCloud/metadata-reflector/CONTRIBUTING.md

 1. Fork this repository, develop, and test your changes.
 2. Submit a pull request.
-3. Make sure all tests are passing.
+3. Make sure all GitHub actions pass successfully.

 ***NOTE***: In order to make testing and merging of PRs easier, please submit changes for different fixes/features/improvements in separate PRs.